BCM and Crisis Management

 Conducting Emergency Response Exercises and Drills

-In addition to annual headquarters task force–led training and BCP-focused joint production division–site exercises, the DIC Group has developed and works to maintain a system designed to ensure its ability to minimize damage in the event of a disaster, as well as to facilitate the smooth restoration of operations.
-This system includes a wide range of exercises and drills, including employee safety confi rmation report drills, emergency radio warning drills between sites and site-specifi c comprehensive disaster drills.
-In fi scal year 2020, the headquarters task force also conducted a drill using a scenario involving a disaster occurring at a time when many offi cers and employees were making use of telework arrangements, with all corporate headquarters–based executive offi cers participating online, to ensure the headquarters task force’s ability to function even in a situation where telework is the norm.
+In addition to annual headquarters task force–led training, the DIC Group has developed and works to maintain a system designed to ensure its ability to minimize damage in the event of a disaster, as well as to facilitate the swift restoration of operations.
+This system includes a wide range of exercises and drills, including employee safety confirmation drills, site-to-site emergency radio warning drills and sitespecific comprehensive disaster drills.
+With the rollout of the DIC BC Portal system, steps were taken to develop training environments for sites and to advance its use in the sharing of information among sites on emergency response exercises and drills conducted.

 Crisis Management